logicly-au/pmhc-mds-user-documentation/doc/data-entry.rst

    click back to re-enter the key or click the 'cross' in the top right to cancel this key change request)

-You will receive confirmation that the Episode's key has been saved, and the screen will now be displaying the updated episode key details in the Episode **View Details** tab.
+You will receive confirmation that the Intake's key has been saved, and the screen will now be displaying the updated intake key details in the Intake **View Details** tab.

        .. figure:: screen-shots/client-intakes-edit-key-saved.png
           :alt: Episode Key Saved Successfully